Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Empirical Study

-In Figure~\ref{fig:acc}, we select MATH-500 and MinervaMath as our primary subjects for analyzing contamination, as they exhibit the most dramatic performance shifts under spurious RLVR.
+Among these datasets, we select MATH-500 and MinervaMath as our primary subjects for analyzing contamination, as they exhibit the most dramatic performance shifts under spurious RLVR.
 Notably, LiveMathBench serves as our rigorous control group for leakage-free evaluation~\cite{wu2025reasoning}.
 We observe that while accuracy on LiveMathBench improves marginally under spurious RLVR, this gain fundamentally differs from the memorization observed on contaminated sets.
 Crucially, the specific subset of questions that improve on LiveMathBench remains consistent across correct, incorrect, and random reward signals.
 This indicates that the performance gain might stems from format alignment and the elicitation of latent capabilities (e.g., standardizing solution structure) rather than answer memorization.
-This distinction is further validated by our partial prompt and perplexity analysis, where LiveMathBench maintains a uncertain improvement (Figure~\ref{fig:qwen_partial_prompt}) and high perplexity (Figure~\ref{fig:perplexity_cross_model}), confirming that the model is optimizing how to reason, not what to answer.
+This distinction is further validated by our partial prompt and perplexity analysis, where LiveMathBench maintains an uncertain improvement (Figure~\ref{fig:qwen_partial_prompt}) and high perplexity (Figure~\ref{fig:ppl_comparison}), confirming that the model is optimizing how to reason, not what to answer.

-To rigorously isolate the mechanism of memorization activation, we must first verify whether the model possesses prior knowledge of the test samples.
 Following \citet{wu2025reasoning}, we conduct a Partial Prompt Evaluation to assess the base model's ability to complete the questions and generate correct answers from memory.
 For comparison, we performed the same evaluation on LLaMA-3.1-8B~\cite{dubey2024llama}, OLMo-2-1124-7B~\cite{olmo20242olmo2furious} and Qwen3-8B~\cite{yang2025qwen3}.
 While LLaMA and OLMo show no memorization effect, Qwen3-8B exhibits the same contamination pattern as Qwen2.5-Math-7B (full results and datasets are provided in the Appendix~\ref{app:partial_prompt}).
-Unless stated otherwise, every mechanistic probe (Path Patching, JSD, NDEs, etc.) is executed by contrasting the internal activations of these two groups on matched questions.
-This controlled design cancels out difficulty, domain, and length confounds, enabling us to localize the exact circuitry that activates ``leaked'' knowledge.
+Unless stated otherwise, every mechanistic probe (Path Patching, JSD, NDEs, etc.) is executed on the RLVR-tuned models by contrasting the internal activations of these two groups on matched questions.